Toccata and Fugue in D minor, BWV 565: Score editions

-In 1833, BWV 565 was published for the first time, in the third of three bundles of "little known" organ compositions by Bach.
+In 1833, BWV 565 was published for the first time, in the third of three bundles of "little-known" organ compositions by Bach.
 The edition was conceived and partly prepared by Felix Mendelssohn, who already had BWV 565 in his repertoire by 1830.
 In 1846, C. F. Peters published the Toccata con Fuga as No. 4 in their fourth volume of organ compositions by Bach.
 In 1867, the Bach Gesellschaft included it in Band 15 of its complete edition of Bach's works.
 Novello published the work in 1886 as No. 1 in their sixth volume of Bach's organ works.

 In the early 1910s, Albert Schweitzer collaborated with Charles-Marie Widor to compile a complete edition of Bach's organ compositions, published by Schirmer.
 In 1912, BWV 565 was published in the second volume, containing works of Bach's "first master period".
 Around the start of the First World War, Augener republished William Thomas Best's late 19th-century edition of the work in volume 2 of their complete edition of Bach's organ works.

 After 1950, when the Bach-Werke-Verzeichnis was published, it was no longer needed to indicate the Toccata and Fugue in D minor as "Peters Vol. IV, No. 4", as "BGA Volume XV p.
 267", as "Novello VI, 1", or without "Dorian", to distinguish it from the Toccata and Fugue with the same key signature.
 From then on the work has been simply BWV 565, and the other, the so-called "Dorian", has been BWV 538.
 In 1964, the New Bach Edition included BWV 565 in Series IV, Volume 6, with its critical commentary published in Volume 5 in 1979.
 Dietrich Kilian, the editor of these volumes, explains in the introduction to Vol. 6 that the New Bach Edition prefers to stay close to authoritative early sources for their score presentations.
 For BWV 565 that means staying close to the Ringk manuscript.
 Consequently, the name of the piece was again given in Italian as Toccata con Fuga, and the piece was again written down in D Dorian (i.e. without ♭ at the key).
-However, more modern conventions were maintained with regard to using the treble clef in the upper stave and using a separate stave for the pedal.
+However, more modern conventions were maintained with regard to using the treble clef in the upper staff and using a separate staff for the pedal.

 A facsimile of Ringk's manuscript was published in 2000.
-In the 21st century, the facsimile became available on-line, as well as various downloadable files of previously-printed editions.
+In the 21st century, the facsimile became available online, as well as various downloadable files of previously printed editions.
 In 2010, Breitkopf & Härtel initiated a new edition of Bach's organ works, with BWV 565 appearing in its fourth volume.